Papaverine: Mechanism

 The in vivo mechanism of action is not entirely clear, but an inhibition of the enzyme phosphodiesterase causing elevation of cyclic AMP and cyclic GMP levels is significant.
 It may also alter mitochondrial respiration.

 Papaverine has also been demonstrated to be a selective phosphodiesterase inhibitor for the PDE_{10A} subtype found mainly in the striatum of the brain.
 When administered chronically to mice, it produced motor and cognitive deficits and increased anxiety, but conversely may produce an antipsychotic effect, although not all studies support this view.

 Side effects

 Frequent side effects of papaverine treatment include polymorphic ventricular tachycardia, constipation, interference with sulphobromophthalein retention test (used to determine hepatic function), increased transaminase levels, increased alkaline phosphatase levels, somnolence, and vertigo.

 Rare side effects include flushing of the face, hyperhidrosis (excessive sweating), cutaneous eruption, arterial hypotension, tachycardia, loss of appetite, jaundice, eosinophilia, thrombopenia, mixed hepatitis, headache, allergic reaction, chronic active hepatitis, and paradoxical aggravation of cerebral vasospasm.

-Papaverine in the plant Sauropus androgynus is linked to bronchiolitis obliterans.
+High doses of papaverine have been linked to bronchiolitis obliterans.